CraigStuntz/CraigStuntz.github.io/posts/2016-06-18-static-vs-dynamic-wrong-question.markdown

 For example, "proof that certain kinds of dynamic errors are impossible" could come via model checking or formal verification.
-"Increased verbosity" is hardly limited to "static languages"; most "dynamic languages" are more verbose than Haskell.
+"Increased verbosity" is hardly limited to "static languages"; most "dynamic languages" are more verbose than SML or Haskell.

-Instead of asking, "Should the whole world use a 'statically typed' language," we could ask "In which cases would it make sense to write formal proofs of our programs?"
+Instead of asking, "Should the whole world use a 'statically typed' language?" we could ask "In which cases would it make sense to write formal proofs of (at least some parts of) our programs?"

 ## If "Static vs. Dynamic" Is the Wrong Question, Then What Is the Right Question?

 If you're a working programmer, then the right question is:

 > **How can my languages and tooling help me be a better programmer?**

+Follow-up questions might be:

+*  If I care about verification of correctness properties above and beyond what I can do with simple tests, what are my choices, in terms of language features and tooling?
+*  What are the properties which are difficult or impossible to verify?
+*  Do the features and tooling of the language steer you towards great solutions to problems, provide you little guidance, or get in your way?
+   Does the answer vary depending on which kind of problem?
+*  What compromises does the language I'm using now make?
+*  Can I use tools to fill in some of the shortcomings?
+*  How do other languages and systems address my pain points?
+*  Given some correct program I want to be the output of my process, how do I arrive at that program?
+Do I start by writing a specification (possibly in the form of types), or by writing tests, or by writing code, or a mix of these?

+These are difficult questions, because you can't really answer them without experience with diverse languages, programming communities, and ecosystems.
+Zealots need not apply, but be kind to excited newbies!

 Importantly, programming is still in its infancy.
 We are still discovering new methods of designing code.
 We must keep an open mind, because programmers